Lazzollin/hello-cordova/README.md

 }
 ```

-Then we pass our new JSONArray to then `callbackContext.success()` method to send it to the JavaScript end.
+Then we pass our new JSONArray to the `callbackContext.success()` method to send it to the JavaScript end.

 After all this, we can finally tap on the `List all sensors` button to get a list of all available sensors.